Rockford Wines

 Vineyards and Fruit Sources

 Rockford works with multiple independent growers across the Barossa, sourcing fruit from parcels in Kalimna, Ebenezer, Moppa Springs, and Eden Valley.
 Vines range from 60 to 130 years old, with many growing on ungrafted rootstocks, a rarity that reflects both the region's freedom from phylloxera and O'Callaghan's determination to protect these sites.
 The soils across these parcels vary but include the red-brown earth characteristic of the Barossa floor.
 The Mediterranean climate, with warm days and cool nights, drives the concentration and structure that make these old-vine wines age-worthy.
+Long-term grower relationships are core to the Rockford model: many of the families supplying fruit have done so for generations.

 - Fruit sourced from Kalimna, Ebenezer, Moppa Springs, and Eden Valley